2nd Infantry Division (United States): Narrative

-After training in Northern Ireland and Wales from October 1943 to June 1944, the 2nd Infantry Division crossed the channel to land on Omaha Beach on D plus 1 (7 June 1944) near Saint-Laurent-sur-Mer.
 Attacking across the Aure River on 10 June, the division liberated Trévières and proceeded to assault and secure Hill 192, a key enemy strong point on the road to Saint-Lo.
 After three weeks of fortifying the position and by order of Commanding General Walter M. Robertson, the order was given to take Hill 192.
 On 11 July under the command of Col. Ralph Wise Zwicker the 38th Infantry Regiment and with the 9th and the 23rd by his side the battle began at 5:45am.
 Using an artillery concept from World War I (rolling barrage) and with the support of 25,000 rounds of HE/WP that were fired by 8 artillery battalions, the hill was taken.
 Except for three days during the Battle of the Bulge, this was the heaviest expenditure of ammunition by the 38th Field Artillery Battalion, and it was the only time during the 11 months of combat that 2nd Division artillery used a rolling barrage.
 The division went on the defensive until 26 July.
 After exploiting the Saint-Lo breakout, the 2nd Division then advanced across the Vire to take Tinchebray on 15 August 1944.
 The division then raced toward Brest, the heavily defended port fortress that was a major port for German U-boats.
 After 39 days of fighting the Battle for Brest was won, and was the first place the Army Air Forces used bunker busting bombs.

 The division took a brief rest 19–26 September before moving to defensive positions at St. Vith, Belgium on 29 September 1944.
 The division entered Germany on 3 October 1944, and was ordered, on 11 December 1944, to attack and seize the Roer River dams.
 The German Ardennes offensive in mid-December forced the division to withdraw to defensive positions near Elsenborn Ridge, where the German drive was halted.
 In February 1945 the division attacked, recapturing lost ground, and seized Gemund, 4 March.
 Reaching the Rhine on 9 March, the division advanced south to take Breisig, 10–11 March, and to guard the Remagen bridge, 12–20 March.